 In addition, the proximity of the university to the St. Paul/Minneapolis metropolitan area provides unique opportunities to enhance traditional classroom instruction with field trips and guest professionals in the classroom.

-The Horticulture major offers two options, which assist students in choosing appropriate course work for their career path:
+The Horticulture major offers three options, which assist students in choosing appropriate course work for their career path:

 - Professional Option: Prepares students for a diversity of careers within horticulture, including production and marketing of edible and ornamental crops, public horticulture, golf course management, garden writers, retail and wholesale distribution, and research.